Patient preparing for surgery abroad

 Do I need to be in perfect health to enroll?

-When should I purchase the plan?
+When should I purchase coverage?

 Does it matter which country I'm traveling to?